digiltd/oh-rtd-test/KNX-Binding.md

 Here are some further examples for valid binding configuration strings:

-For an !SwitchItem:
+For a SwitchItem:

     knx="1/1/10"
     knx="1.001:1/1/10"
     knx="<1/1/10"
     knx="<1/1/10+0/1/13+0/1/14+0/1/15"
     knx="1/1/10+<0/1/13+0/1/14+0/1/15"

-For a !RollershutterItem:
+For a RollershutterItem:

     knx="4/2/10"
     knx="4/2/10, 4/2/11"
     knx="4/2/10, 4/2/11, 4/2/12"